Site icon Circuit Ideas for You

 LED any 5mm 20mA1

-In this setup we have used reed switch with LED and resistor to show if current is flowing in the circuit.
+In this design we have used reed switch with LED and resistor to show if current is flowing in the circuit, as these reed switch needs around 10 to 100 AT ampere turns and this means current in wire x number of coil turns.

-For example In car headlight each bulb takes 7A or 8A at 12V.
+Smaller AT value means reed switch is more sensitive; for example in car headlight each bulb takes 7A or 8A at 12V.

-So for 50 AT reed switch we need 7 or 8 wire turns to sense it properly.
+So for 50 AT reed switch we need 7 or 8 wire turns to sense it properly and if one bulb stop working and current goes down switch opens its contact.

 Formulas and Calculations: